teeks99/inno-test/README.md

 ![solid times](static/solid_times.png)

 This is the kind of multi-threaded compression I was expecting to see!
-As I increase threads (for sufficiently large corpuses, with enough CPUs) the time goes down.
+As I increase threads, for sufficiently large corpuses and with enough CPUs, the time goes down.

 As an added bonus, turning on the solid setting had a great impact on